Accepting PhD Students

 Hudson Institute of Medical Research

-Associate Professor Patrick Western’s research is focused on understanding the epigenetic processes underlying establishment of the germ cell lineage and the impact of transmitted epigenetic information on the next generation.
+Professor Patrick Western’s research is focused on understanding epigenetic processes underlying ovary function, reproductive health and the impact of transmitted epigenetic information on the next generation.

-A/Prof Western completed his doctoral studies on temperature dependent sex determination in the American alligator.
-He then moved to Professor Azim Surani’s laboratory at the Wellcome Trust Gurdon Institute, Cambridge University, where he studied epigenetic reprogramming and the reacquisition of pluripotency in differentiated somatic cells, embryonic stem cells and germ cells.
-A/Prof Western then joined the ARC Centre of Excellence in Biotechnology and Development where he pursued an interest in sex-specific germ cell development with a focus on the regulation of pluripotency and differentiation in early germ cells.
+Prof. Western completed his PhD on temperature dependent sex determination in American alligators under the supervision of Professors Andrew Sinclair and Jennifer Graves.
+He then completed postdoctoral training in Professor Azim Surani’s laboratory at the Wellcome Trust Gurdon Institute, Cambridge University, where he studied epigenetic reprogramming and the reacquisition of pluripotency in differentiated somatic cells, embryonic stem cells and germ cells.
+He continued his work with the ARC Centre of Excellence in Biotechnology and Development where he pursued an interest in sex-specific gonad and germ cell development with a focus on the regulation of pluripotency and differentiation in early germ cells.

 Expertise related to UN Sustainable Development Goals